mikelodder7/frodoKem/README.md

 - [ISO Standard](https://frodokem.org/files/FrodoKEM-standard_proposal-20230314.pdf)
 - [ISO Standard Annex](https://frodokem.org/files/FrodoKEM-annex-20230418.pdf)

-It's submission was included in NIST's PQ Round 3 competition.
+It's submission was included in NIST's PQ Round 3 competition, and is now being standardized at ISO.

 ## ⚠️ Security Warning

 This crate has been tested against the test vectors provided by the FrodoKEM team and been rigorously tested for correctness, performance, and security.
-It has also been tested against opensafequatum's liboqs library to compatibility and correctness.
+It has also been tested against opensafequatum's [liboqs](https://github.com/open-quantum-safe/liboqs) library to compatibility and correctness.

 The implementation contained in this crate has never been independently audited!